jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-11.md

 ## Muhammad b.
 Isma'il al-Bukhari

 Muhammad b.
 Isma'il al-Bukhari was the leading hadith scholar of his time.

 In his Musnad as-Sahih, he widened the area of tradition and published the orthodox traditions arranged according to subject.

 He combined all the different ways of the Hijazis, 'Iraqis, and Syrians, accepting the material upon which they all agreed, but excluding the material concerning which there were differences of opinion.

-He repeated a (given) tradition in every chapter upon which the contents of that particular tradition had some bearing.
+He repeated a given tradition in every chapter upon which the contents of that particular tradition had some bearing.

 Therefore, his traditions were repeated in several chapters, because a (single) tradition may deal with different subjects, as we have indicated.

 His work thus comprised 7,200 traditions, 129 of which 3,000 are repeated.

 In each chapter, he kept separate the recensions with the different chains of transmitters belonging to them.

 Then came the imam Muslim b. al-Hajjaj al-Qushayri.

 He composed his Musnad as-Sahih, in which he followed al-Bukhari, in that he transmitted the material that was generally agreed upon, but he omitted the repetitions and did not keep the recensions and chains of transmitters separate.

 He arranged his work according to juridical categories and the chapter headings of jurisprudence.

-Scholars have corrected the two (authors), noting the cases of the sound traditions not (included in their works).
-130 They have mentioned the cases where (they) neglected (to include traditions which, according to) the conditions governing the inclusion of traditions in their works, (should have been included).
+Scholars have corrected the 2 authors, noting the cases of the sound traditions not included in their works.

+They have mentioned the cases where (they) neglected (to include traditions which, according to) the conditions governing the inclusion of traditions in their works, (should have been included).

-Abu Dawud as-Sijistani, Abu 'Isa at-Tirmidhi, and Abu Abd-ar-Rahman an-Nasa'i 131 wrote sunan works which included more than merely "sound" traditions.
-Their intention was to include all traditions that amply fulfilled the conditions making them actionable traditions.
+Abu Dawud as-Sijistani, Abu 'Isa at-Tirmidhi, and Abu Abd-ar-Rahman an-Nasa'i  wrote sunan works which included more than merely "sound" traditions.

+The wanted to include all traditions that amply fulfilled the conditions making them actionable traditions.

 They were either traditions with few links in the chain of transmitters, which makes them sound (traditions), as is (generally) acknowledged, or they were lesser traditions, such as "good" traditions and others.

 It was to serve as a guide to orthodox practice.